 It does bring an emphasis on customers satisfaction by making the right efforts to deliver the expected and intended output (project or service).

 It does this while using operations management principles and processes.
 These processes help the organization to be efficient.
-APM teams are efficient because they focus on the present, keeping team members busy on the right project, in the best order decided by the team.
+AP teams are efficient because they focus on the present, keeping team members busy on the right project, in the best order decided by the team.

-APM, unlike other Agile and non-Agile methodologies, is designed to handle multiple projects at the same time, with fast changing requirements if needed, with cross-functional, self-organizing teams.
+Agile Productivity, unlike other Agile and non-Agile methodologies, is designed to handle multiple projects at the same time, with fast changing requirements if needed, with cross-functional, self-organizing teams.